More Flow, Less Friction

 Em Shen

 Absolutely.
 I needed to give them clear structure, expectations, guidelines, guard rails in order for that flow to happen.
 I think it's like having a clear brief.
 When the brief tells you exactly what you need to deliver and the timeline that you can deliver it in, then you're just like, “Great, I can just start running.”
-And I think it's a continuous dance with a creative team, with clients, and it's a bit of this left brain, right brain balance.
-I think creating systems that don't get in the way and aren't just obstacles or structures for the sake of being structured.
-It needs to be structured in a productive and an additive way, if you will.
+And I think it's a continuous dance with a creative team, with clients, and it's a bit of this left brain, right brain balance, I think.
+Creating systems that don't get in the way and aren't just obstacles or structures for the sake of being structured.
+It needs to be structured in a productive and an additive way.
 My guy Rick says: create an environment in which someone can do the best work.
 And I completely agree with that.

 Amie

 Yes, that's right.
-I really like how you are talking about this, and the way I used to say that for myself as a Producer is: I create the conditions in which creative work flourishes.
+I really like how you are talking about this, and the way I used to say that for myself is: I create the conditions in which creative work flourishes.
 So, I really relate to how you're talking about this.

 Em Shen

 I also created templates that were really important in order for us to move fast, whether that is in delivery, whether that's an outreach email, whether that is the review format, that trend report that came in.
-If it's templated, you know what you're looking for, you know what to expect, the structure.
+If it's templated, you know what you're looking for, you know what to expect, you know the structure.
 Again, it gives you the guardrails that you're kind of playing within.
-And then last but definitely not least, I made a budget structure.
+Last but definitely not least: a budget structure.
 We had a very systematized structured budget where every partner that we worked with got the same rate, and then, at the end of the month, we would tally up the posts that went live and we would provide a posting bonus for every post that went live.
-So there was a bit of a gamification, a way to incentivize the partners to then create the best content possible.
+So there was a bit of a gamification; it incentivized them create the best content possible.

 Tsilli